BlueBrain/nexus/src/main/paradox/docs/nexus-web/studio/creating-a-studio.md

-# Creating a Studio Step by Step
+# Creating a Studio, Step-by-step

 A studio is a place where you can organize your data and configure custom plugins to visualize them.